 Their commission rate is 30% per sale, and their affiliate platform is very easy to use.

-Well, there you have it, nine affiliate programs and networks for you to sign up to and boost your blog earnings potential.
+Well, there you have it, 13 best affiliate programs and networks for you to sign up to and boost your blog earnings potential.

 If you're not using any of these, then get on the case and start signing up to a few of them.

-If you are using any of these affiliate programs to monetize your blog, feel free to share your thoughts, comments, and experiences with us in the comment section below.
+If you are using any of these affiliate programs to monetize your blog, feel free to share your thoughts, comments, and experiences with me in the comment section below.